Madresfield Court

 Madresfield Court is a country house in Malvern, Worcestershire, England.
-The home of the Lygon family for nearly six centuries, it has never been sold and has passed only by inheritance since the 12th century; a line of unbroken family ownership reputedly exceeded in length in England only by homes owned by the British Royal Family.
+The home of the Lygon family for nearly six centuries, it has never been sold and has passed only by inheritance since the 12th century; a line of unbroken family ownership reputedly exceeded in length in England only by homes owned by the British royal family.
 The present building is largely a Victorian reconstruction, although the origins of the present house are from the 16th century, and the site has been occupied since Anglo-Saxon times.
 The novelist Evelyn Waugh was a frequent visitor to the house and based the family of Marchmain, who are central to his novel Brideshead Revisited, on the Lygons.
 Surrounded by a moat, the Court is a Grade I listed building.

 History

 Early history: 1086–1746

 The origin of the name of the court is Old English, 'maederesfeld', mower's field.
-Madresfield is not recorded in the Domesday Book but is mentioned in the Westminster Cartulary of 1086 as a possession of Urse d'Abetot (or d'Abitot), Sheriff of Worcestershire.
+Madresfield is not recorded in the Domesday Book of 1086, but is mentioned in the Westminster Cartulary of 1086 as a possession of Urse d'Abetot (or d'Abitot), Sheriff of Worcestershire.
 Dorothy Williams, the Lygon family historian, notes that, by 1196, the manor was held by the de Bracy family who retained it for three centuries until the marriage of Joan Bracy to Thomas Lygon in 1419–1420.
 The marriage between Thomas and the Bracy heiress established the connection between the court and the Lygon family which has continued into the 21st century.
 Their only son Willam was bequeathed the manor of Madresfield by Joan's mother in 1450 and the house has been the home of the Lygon family since that time.
 The Lygons were substantial landowners, although minor gentry, until an advantageous marriage between Richard Lygon and Anne Beauchamp, one of three daughters and heirs of Richard Beauchamp, 2nd Baron Beauchamp in the late 15th century.
 In 1593 Madresfield Court was rebuilt, replacing a 15th-century medieval building.

 A less Bleak House: 1747–1865

-In 1806, William Lygon was made a baronet and subsequently ennobled as Earl Beauchamp in 1815.
+In 1806, William Lygon was made a baronet and subsequently raised to peerage as Earl Beauchamp in 1815.

 The family's position had been transformed by the death of a distant relative, William Jennens, in 1798.
 Known as "William the Miser", and "the richest commoner in England", Jennens had amassed a very large fortune through inheritance, stock dealing, property investments and money lending.
 His death saw his fortune split between three distant relatives, with William Lygon's share equating to some £40 million at 2012 values.
 The lack of a will saw the estate become subject to one of England's lengthiest court cases, Jennens and Jennens, which ran for over 100 years.
-The case formed the basis of the suit of Jarndyce and Jarndyce, used as the main plot device by Charles Dickens in his 1852-3 novel, Bleak House.
+The case formed the basis of the suit of Jarndyce and Jarndyce, used as the main plot device by Charles Dickens in his 1852–53 novel, Bleak House.